 Several years later the building was burned and not rebuilt until 1841.
 After the rebuilding, the market was used for Market Commissioner’s meetings, social functions and space rental underneath.
 Since 1970, the space has been used for arts, crafts and gourmet goods.
 The City Market saw it’s most recent renovation in 2011, enclosing the building and providing central heating and air.

 While strolling the market you will find great shopping in booths such as the Charleston Angler, Gallery Chuma and The Historic Charleston Foundation.
-Restaurants such as Caviar and Bananas and Food for the Southern Soul serve up delicious food and provide comfortable tables for weary shoppers.
+Restaurants such as Caviar and Bananas and Callie’s Hot Little Biscuit serve up delicious food and provide comfortable tables for weary shoppers.
 The Charleston City Market is a “must see” when visiting the city.